 The role of a duty holder can be fulfilled by individuals i.e. natural persons or humans or a distinguishable legal entity.
 Though, in the case of a legal entity, a single person should be responsible and accountable for regulatory compliance related to building security.

 At United-BIM, we have been strong proponents of BIM technology and recommend BIM as the way forward for all kinds of projects.
 The BIM mandate in the UK has opened new avenues for AEC professionals to streamline their workflows.

 Looking for the best way to comply with the new BIM mandate?
-It’s better to have BIM experts on-board.
-With an experience of successfully delivering numerous BIM projects, United-BIM is the expert you need for BIM implementation & compliance.
+It’s better to have BIM experts on board.
+With experience in successfully delivering numerous BIM projects, United-BIM is the expert you need for BIM implementation & compliance.
 Get in touch with our experts now.
+Contact Us

 #BIM Mandatory in #UK High Rise Residential Projects: Implications for Builders & Designers.https://t.co/MHk0RtYOWN#Architecture #Engineering #Construction #HighRiseBuilding #UKBIMCrew #Government #BIMMandate #Residential #3DModeling #Revit #AutoDesk #Drafting #Design pic.twitter.com/rS7RKdUNPK